 Today’s young social media professionals may not know that there was once a dark age in Instagram—one where the only way to send followers to a link required updating their profile bio each and every time.
-While Instagram seems to be sticking to non-clickable links throughout the platform, workarounds like Linktree have since become available.
+While Instagram and TikTok seem to be sticking to non-clickable links throughout the platform, workarounds like Linktree have since become available.

 Linktree is a favorite among freelancers and small businesses as it makes it easy to direct followers to an all-in-one center where they can browse your latest posts.
 Since Linktree has graduated from a functional solution to a comprehensive branding opportunity, we’ve compiled some must-haves your business should utilize to help boost traffic to your site and conversions.
 We also include some of our favorite examples to inspire you.

 Source: Magic Painting Company on Linktree